metabase/metabase/docs/users-guide/expressions/coalesce.md

 - Use the SQL `CAST` operator.
 - [Change the data type from the Data Model page][cast-data-type].

+If you want to use `coalesce` with JSON or JSONB data types, you'll need to flatten your JSON arrays first.
+For more information, look up the JSON functions that are available in your SQL dialect.
+You can find some [common SQL reference guides here][sql-reference-guide].

 ## Related functions

 This section covers common functions and formulas from other tools that are equivalent to the Metabase `coalesce` expression: